This post may contain affiliate links. Please read my disclosure policy.

 - Flour or Corn Tortillas - I prefer to use flour tortillas for this enchilada recipe but corn tortillas will work as well - just make sure you heat the corn tortillas before rolling so that they don't break.

-- Enchilada Sauce - This is our family's favorite enchilada sauce recipe but you can also use your favorite store-bought brand.
+- Enchilada Sauce – You can use your favorite store-bought brand for this recipe.

 Instructions

 Pour 1 cup of enchilada sauce into the bottom of a baking dish.
-Fill tortilla with about ⅓ cup filling, roll up enchiladas, and place them seam side down in the baking dish.
+Fill tortilla with about 1/3 cup filling mixture, roll up enchiladas, and place seam sides down in the baking dish.

 Continue with the remaining tortillas until they are filled.
-Pour remaining 1.5 cups of sauce over enchiladas and top with cheese.
+Pour remaining 1.5 cups of sauce over enchiladas and sprinkle with cheese.

 Garnish with green onion, cilantro, queso fresco, and serve with sour cream and blender salsa.